Bannon's enemies list: McConnell, Flake, Romney (and even his kids)

 The attacks elicited cheers from a crowd of several hundred Moore supporters, who packed into a barn here and waved pro-Bannon and Breitbart News signs.

-Bannon was on the same stage in the same barn for the same candidate a little over a month ago, just ahead of the GOP primary in late September when Moore defeated Sen. Luther Strange.
+Bannon was on the same stage in the same barn for the same candidate a little over two months ago, just ahead of the GOP primary in late September when Moore defeated Sen. Luther Strange.
 Bannon's message barely changed, even though Moore is now locked in a fight against Democrat Doug Jones.

 Even after McConnell got a major tax bill through the Senate, Bannon slammed the majority leader for not doing more.